karm435/receiptly.github.io/_pages/presskit.md

 # Press Kit
 <br>

 Help Receipts Co grow!
 I’m Karmjit, the developer of this app.
-I’m the only one here so I really appreciate your help :D If you have any questions just message me on [twitter]([http://twitter](https://twitter.com/CodeWithKarma)), or [email](karm.singh@outlook.com).
+I’m the only developer of the app so I really appreciate your help.
+If you have any questions just message me on [twitter]([http://twitter](https://twitter.com/CodeWithKarma)), or [email](support@receiptsco.app).

 ## Description
 Receipts Co is an app to help scan, search receipts and expenses smartly.
 Search your entire catalog of receipts in a split second.
 Search in receipts using store name, product name, title etc. Create lists of categories and tags instantly to organise your receipts.